Glossary of Measurements

 Incident volume—number of incidents, cases, or tickets opened

-Participation rate—the number of incidents closed with an article linked or cited, includes both creation and reuse of articles
+Link rate (or linking rate)—the number of incidents closed with an article linked or cited; includes both creation and reuse of articles

 Percentage first contact resolution—percentage of incidents resolved the support center on the first interaction.
 Used as a customer satisfaction indicator as well as an employee proficiency or process goal